Jürgen Locadia: Persepolis

 On 12 August 2022, Locadia joined Persian Gulf Pro League side Persepolis on a one-year deal.
 Locadia made his debut for the club on 26 August, in a 1–0 away win over Aluminium Arak in Persian Gulf Pro League.
 Locadia scored his first goal for Persepolis in a 2–0 victory over Naft Abadan on 31 August 2022.
-On 19 December, Locadia left Iran following the warnings from the Dutch government to its nationals not to remain in Iran during the protests.
+On 19 December, Locadia left Iran following the warnings from the Dutch government for its nationals not to remain in Iran during the Mahsa Amini protests.

 Cangzhou Mighty Lions

 On 10 April 2023, Locadia joined Chinese Super League club Cangzhou Mighty Lions.

 Amorebieta

 On 4 March 2024, Locadia joined Spanish club SD Amorebieta and returned to European football again.

+Miami FC

+On 19 December 2025, Locadia signed with second-tier USL Championship side Miami FC ahead of their upcoming 2026 season.

+Tampa Bay Rowdies

+On 10 September 2026, Tampa Bay Rowdies of the USL Championship announced they had acquired Locadia via tranfer from Miami FC.

 International career

 Locadia was eligible to play for either Netherlands or Curaçao, but he ended up playing for Netherlands instead.
 Due to his limited opportunities to represent his homeland, Curaçao manager Remko Bicentini hinted of making an effort of calling up Locadia and Patrick van Aanholt in March 2017.
 In October 2018, in an interview with De Tafel van Kees, Bicentini revealed that the player had thoughts of representing Curaçao.